ashlynmay/ashlynmay.github.io/README.md

   A footer is included in footer.html and is passed through into layout.html to ensure it is in each page.

 ### Homepage
-Homepage features a hero component from
+Homepage features a hero component from daisyUI with

 <a href="https://tailwindcss.com/docs/installation">4.
 Install Tailwind CSS<a/>